BCDevOps/matomo-openshift/README.md

 ## Deployment / Configuration
 The templates provided in the `openshift` folder include everything that is necessary to create the required builds and deployments.

-In order to run Fathom on the openshift cluster, you MUST install [openshift-developer-tools](https://github.com/BCDevOps/openshift-developer-tools) and [Artifactory](https://github.com/BCDevOps/OpenShift4-Migration/issues/51)
+In order to run Fathom on the openshift cluster, you MUST install [openshift-developer-tools](https://github.com/BCDevOps/openshift-developer-tools)

 There should already be a "artifacts-default-******" secret in the tools environment of your openshift cluster.
 Copy the username and password of this secret and run the following command in each environment you wish to build/deploy to. (example: tools and dev / tools and prod)